One of the things you likely wish someone before a trip is to have “safe travels”.

 25. Wear a helmet (and a seatbelt)

 When traveling in places like Southeast Asia, it’s popular for many people to rent motorbikes, especially in Vietnam.
 It’s a great way to get around and see the country, and it’s an adrenaline rush.
-We love motorbiking, but we always, ALWAYS wear a helmet.
+We love motorbiking, but we ALWAYS wear a helmet.

 In our travels of Southeast Asia, we’ve heard enough horror stories and seen enough accidents and injuries firsthand that we would never ride a bike without a helmet.
 And we don’t understand why people leave them off.